 I already am worthy.

-So if someone’s only New Year’s Resolution is to “loose some weight”, don’t go at them with all the reasons they should love their body.
+So if someone’s only New Year’s Resolution is to “lose some weight”, don’t go at them with all the reasons they should love their body.
 Perhaps, like me, they DO love their body.
 And 2019 was a year when their love for their body did not match up with how they actually treated their body, because all they could do was get through it.
-And so the only way their tired, traumatized, healing and recovering, just glad to make it to the New Year, self can communicate their hopes for 2020 is to say “I want to loose some weight.”
+And so the only way their tired, traumatized, healing and recovering, just glad to make it to the New Year, self can communicate their hopes for 2020 is to say “I want to lose some weight.”

 What’s your hope for the New Year?
 I would really love to know.
 Comment below!